MultiZebraLogic: A Multilingual Logical Reasoning Benchmark: Discussion and Perspectives

 For o3-mini with medium reasoning effort, ZebraLogicBench found an $\overline{A_{\mathrm{puzzle}}}$ of 88~\% and an $\overline{A_{\mathrm{cell}}}$ of 90.4~\% for large puzzles of sizes 4×5, 5×3, 4×6, 5×4 and 6×3.
 This is higher than our accuracies for 4×5 (42~\% and 70~\%) and 5×3 (73~\% and 80~\%) in Fig.~\ref{fig:scores}.
 Our puzzles are more difficult, and Fig.~\ref{fig:rh_comparison} shows that this can be fully explained by red herrings as they decrease $\overline{A_{\mathrm{puzzle}}}$ by 15$\pm$7~\% for 4×5 puzzles.

 Several corrections and adjustments have been applied since the analysis of this paper, which could slightly improve model performance.
-We describe the changes in App. \ref{app:adjustments}.
+For example, only using the word football instead of soccer in English.
+We describe the changes in Appendix~\ref{app:adjustments}.
 With more advanced LLMs, evaluating broader or more advanced reasoning skills could be useful.
-We suggest more puzzle and clue types in App. \ref{app:suggestions}.
+We suggest more puzzle and clue types in Appendix~\ref{app:suggestions}.